rust-lang/nomicon/src/lifetimes.md

 # Lifetimes

-Rust enforces these rules through *lifetimes*.
+Rust ensures memory safety through *lifetimes*.
 Lifetimes are effectively just names for scopes somewhere in the program.
 Each reference, and anything that contains a reference, is tagged with a lifetime specifying the scope it's valid for.